galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Preparation

+Fay, A.R.
+D. Caroll, G.A.
+McKinley, D. Menemenlis, H. Zhang, Scale-dependent drivers of air-sea CO2 flux variability, in prep. for GRL

+Olivarez, H., N.S.
+Lovenduski, E. Maroon, A.R.
+Fay, K.M.
+Krumhardt, M.N.
+Levy, K. Lindsay, G.A.
+McKinley, J.D.
+Muller, and J.K Rader.
+Internal climate variability modulates decadal changes in ocean anthropogenic carbon storage, in prep. for GRL

-Moseley, L., G.A.
-McKinley, A. Nguyen, D. Carroll, D. Menemenlis.
-Using a data constrained regional model to understand Labrador Sea oxygen dynamics, in prep.
+Moseley, L.A., G.A.
+McKinley, D. Carroll, D. Menemenlis., A.T.
+Nguyen, Developing a data-constrained regional model to investigate Labrador Sea oxygen dynamics, in prep for JAMES.

+Moseley, L.A., G.A.
+McKinley, D. Atamanchuk, J. Koelling, D.W.R.
+Wallace, Examining an oxygen budget of the central Labrador Sea. in prep.

+Moseley, L.A., G.A.
+McKinley, A.R.
+Fay, Subpolar North Atlantic air-sea CO2 fluxes: Validating models and products with direct observations, in prep.

 Wong, S.C.W., G.A.
 McKinley, and R. Seager.
 Six decades of variability in the ocean carbon sink, in prep.